Market Research for Market Readiness: upcycling pork organ meat into pet treats and pork fat into salve

 We explored the use of the Market Research for Market Readiness set of tools.
 These include a manual, an Excel workbook, and several training videos created for free use by value-added farmers by Catherine Durham, professor of Applied Agricultural Economics at Oregon State University.
 The tools were evaluated for appropriateness of the following activities:

-• our two product lines overall,
+• Our two product lines overall,

-• attributes within our two product concepts,
+• Attributes within our two product concepts,

-• attributes of packaging or product labels.
+• Attributes of packaging or product labels.

-• Based on the revenue increase from 2023 to 2024, the intial projection of a 685% increase after 2025 is unrealistic.
+• Based on the revenue increase from 2023 to 2024, the initial projection of a 685% increase after 2025 is unrealistic.
 Both enterprises show promise to significantly increase overall revenue, but it will most likely take more time to realize significant gains.
 In addition, the pet treat product appears to be better received by customers than the skin care product.

 Goals to achieve research objectives: